gunins/functional/readme.md

 ```

 There is example, how to read Images as streams. to using this, need latest browsers.
-Reason for example is, to show streams in browser.

 More examples are available in `examples` directory.